ernaniraffo/ernaniraffo.github.io/docs/_posts/2025-11-12-graffiti-trials-v2.0-patch-notes.markdown

 ---
 layout: post
 title:  "Graffiti Trials v2.0: Patch Notes"
-date:   2025-11-15 07:00:00 -0700
+date:   2025-11-22
 categories: graffiti-trials
 ---

-Graffiti Trials just got its biggest update yet, providing a more polished and fun playing experience.
+*Graffiti Trials* just got its biggest update yet, bringing a more polished and fun gameplay experience.

-The focus of this update was to add better interactions through sounds and animations, and to improve the user experience through user interface and in-game characters.
+This update focuses on improving interactions with new sounds and animations, and enhancing the overall user experience through UI updates and character improvements.

 # Updates
 * Added sounds for several interactions
-* Added animations while interacting with non-playable characters
+* Added new animations for interacting with non-playable characters
-* Added tutorial and guides via a new friend
+* Added a new tutorial and guides, delivered by a new in-game friend
-* Added a graffiti can icon displaying the amount of spray paint available to use
+* Added a graffiti can icon that shows how much spray paint you have left
-* Added indicator that the time trial is complete
+* Added a completion indicator for time trials
 * Added a title screen to start the game with options to play, view stats, or change options
 * Added a pause menu
-* Enhanced controller support and input device switching
+* Added cursor locking while playing and unlocking while interacting with UI
+* Added trees near Course 1
 * Modified Course 1's level design
-* Added trees by Course 1
-* Added cursor locking while playing and unlocking while interacting with UI
 * Modified font style
+* Enhanced controller support and input device switching
+* Enhanced quality of shadows

 # Bug Fixes
-* Fixed an issue where jumping near the time trial master and immediately interacting with them crashed the game
+* Fixed an issue where jumping near the time trial master and interacting with them immediately could crash the game
-* Fixed higher jumps near non-playable characters
+* Fixed unintended higher jumps near non-playable characters
 * Fixed a typo in the time trial master dialogue

-Thank you to everyone who playtested the game and provided quality feedback.
-Everyone had great and interesting ideas for the future of *Graffiti Trials*.
-If you have any more, message me!
+Thank you to everyone who playtested the game and shared feedback.
+Everyone had great and inspiring ideas for the future of *Graffiti Trials*.
+If you have any more, feel free to message me!
+I had a lot of fun developing this update and learning along the way.

 The time trial master is waiting for a worthy opponent.
 Go practice and beat 'em!
-You never know when more of them may appear.
+You never know when more of them may appear...